Oman free zones

 - Oman free trade zone companies are allowed to trade within Oman without a local agent.
 A customs duty of 5% applies in these cases.

-- It is mandatory to rent premises within the free zone;
+- It is mandatory to lease physical office premises within a free zone;

-- At least 10% of the free zone company’s staff must be locals;
+- At least 10% of the free zone company’s staff must be Omani;

 - Company licenses are renewable annually after FZ laws are complied with including submitting annual audited financial statements to the free zone authority;